 The Owen’s Defense arises after 1.e4 b6 and falls under ECO code B00.
 Named after the 19th-century English player John Owen, this uncommon reply to 1.e4 allows White to seize the center effortlessly with 2. d4, which is the standard and most natural response.
 Black’s plan is typically to fianchetto the dark-squared bishop to b7, aiming for long-diagonal pressure.
-Despite being rare at the top level, the Owen’s Defence retains a following among club players and offers transpositional possibilities into English Opening structures or other systems.
+Despite being rare at the top level, the Owen’s Defense retains a following among club players and offers transpositional possibilities into English Opening structures or other systems.
 With 50.8 million Lichess games across all rating levels, it is one of the most popular openings.

 History and Notable Players